raymondluk1995/Film-Ranking-Web-Development/README.md

 ### Admin User
 After an admin user logins and gets redirected back to the index page, what can be seen is a menu of five buttons: Create Poll, Add User, Delete Poll, Delete User, Delete Response, the carousel, note, and all polls.
 Unlike a normal user, putting all polls in one section is supposed to be helpful for administration.

+After clicking the Create Poll button, the admin user goes to a page to create a new poll.
+In this page, the maximum options for creation is 10.
+This page is based on JavaScript and JQuery.
+If the user inputs something illegal, JavaScript will alert the user and not pass the values to the back end via AJAX.

+After clicking the Add User button, the admin user goes to the add user page.
+The page is similar to the register page, but one more option for deciding the admin attribute of the new user.
+If choose yes, then the new user is an administrator, otherwise, the new user is just a normal user.

+When the admin user goes to the delete poll page, a multi-select form is provided.
+An admin user can delete multiple polls in one time.
+After a poll is deleted, its associated data (options and response) is also removed.

+Similar to the delete poll page, in delete user page, admin user can delete multiple users in one time and associated data will be also deleted.
+The delete response page is the same case.